Team-1280-Training/Final-Project/README.md

 Players can place **flags** on hidden cells that they think are mines, to help keep track of them.
 These are purely for the player's benefit: they are not required, and flags can potentially be placed incorrectly.
 A player can remove placed flags.

 If a player digs a mine, they instantly lose. \
+(In almost all Minesweeper implementations, all mine cells are revealed when the player loses, but this feature is optional for the project.) \
 The player wins when all safe cells in the grid are revealed.
 (Note: flags are irrelevant for this.)

 In almost all Minesweeper implementations, when a player digs a cell with 0 mine neighbours, all of its neighbours are dug automatically.
 This can chain, so large chunks of the grid may be cleared with a single dig.

-Use https://www.google.com/fbx?fbx=minesweeper as reference (note that certain features of it aren't required).
-Left click to dig, right click or ctrl + left click to flag. \
+Use https://www.google.com/fbx?fbx=minesweeper as reference (note that certain features of it aren't required). `LeftClick` to dig, `RightClick` or `Ctrl`+`LeftClick` to flag. \
 Play a few games to familiarize yourself.

 Two basic rules for solving: